 Pre-Investment Visa: Explore Market in Indonesia

-Indonesia is seen as one of the most potential investment fields for the past few years, rebounding to 3.7 per cent of growth in 2021 and reaching 5.1 per cent in 2022, accelerating into 2023 with a strong projection of pent-up demand.
-Indonesia holds the position as a middle-income country with growing income levels and will rise to upper-income status by 2030, according to World Bank.
+Indonesia has been seen as one of the most potential investment fields for the past few years, rebounding to 3.7 per cent of growth in 2021 and reaching 5.1 per cent in 2022, accelerating into 2023 with a strong projection of pent-up demand.
+Indonesia holds the position as a middle-income country with growing income levels and will rise to upper-income status by 2030, according to the World Bank.
 To support the development of international investment prospects, The Directorate General of Immigration announced the Pre-Investment Visa release along with the update of Tourist Visit Visa regulations on January 2023.

 Pre-Investment Visa is expected to open the gate for foreign investors to foresee the opportunity to enter the Indonesian market.
 The Sub-coordinator of Public Relations at the immigration agency, Achmad Nur Saleh, stated that the Pre-Investment Visa is aimed at international investors to create a more favourable investment climate for middle to upper-class foreign nationals.